 Above: Paneer Kurchan from Bollywood Aroma Indian Cuisine in St Petersburg, FL

 - Paneer cheese, which is similar to cottage cheese, is the protein source in a lot of vegetarian Indian recipes.
-You can order Palak Paneer, which is spinach-based, or a creamy, tomato-based Butter Paneer.
+For example, Palak Paneer is in a spinach sauce and Butter Paneer is in a creamy, tomato-based sauce.

 - Eggplant, usually called Baighan Bartha, which is smoked or roasted eggplant mixed with spices and made into a curry-type dish.